outreachy/website/docs/mentor-agreement.md

 (c) you are not a person or entity restricted by US export controls or sanctions programs; and

-(d) you are or will be 18 years of age or older by May 19, 2020.
+(d) you are or will be 18 years of age or older by December 1, 2020.

 **Indemnification.**